 The secret to the savings was opening a Schwab Bank High Yield Investor Checking Account.
 The account is free to open, has no account minimum, and no monthly service fees.
 Once you have the account, Schwab will never charge you an ATM fee no matter what ATM you use to access your money, and it will cover any fee that the ATM owner charges you.

 The opening of the account may require a hard pull on your credit report.
 I don’t see one on my credit report, but other people do report seeing a credit pull.

 How do you open one?
 What is my experience with the account and ATM card?

 How Do You Open a Schwab Checking Account?

-To open a Schwab Bank High Yield Investor Checking Account, start here.
-As you open the account, you are actually opening two linked accounts: a brokerage account and a checking account.
+To open a Schwab Bank High Yield Investor Checking Account, start here (I do not earn a commission when you sign up for this card, just providing the public sign up link.)
+You will actually be opening two linked accounts: a brokerage account and a checking account.

 Neither the brokerage nor checking account has a minimum account balance, so I leave my brokerage account balance at zero because I am only planning on using the checking account for its ATM benefits (Sarah Page: I’ve also done the same in the past, but a reader commented on this post on 6/27 that his account was closed for lack of a balance over a significant period of time, so you may want to maintain a small balance).
 Here’s a little more info about the two linked accounts:

 Once the new Schwab account is open, initiate Moneylink to fund the Schwab account from an existing bank account.
 It’s the standard process for linking bank accounts online: